Melica: Planting, Growing, and Care

 How to Plant It?

 Plan for 3 to 5 plants per square metre for a lush effect.
-Add a generous shovelful of gravel to heavy or compact soil to improve drainage.
-Incorporate well-rotted compost if the soil lacks fertility.
+Add a good shovelful of gravel to heavy or compact soil to improve drainage.
+Incorporate some well-rotted compost if the soil is too poor.

 - Loosen the soil well